MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/cluster-resource-override.md

 ## Policy

 A `Policy` object consists of a set of rules, `overrideRules`, that specify the changes to apply to the selected cluster resources.
-Each `overrideRule` object supports the following fields:
+Each `overrideRules` object supports the following fields:

 * `clusterSelector`: Specifies the set of clusters to which the override rule applies.
 * `jsonPatchOverrides`: Specifies the changes to apply to the selected resources.